gia-lexa/sidekiq_job_monitor/README.md

 Efficient, Scalable, and Designed for Production-Like Background Processing in Development

 ## 📌 Why This Project?
-This project was built to demonstrate expertise in architecting and managing background job processing in a Rails environment.
+This was done to build expertise in architecting and managing background job processing in a Rails environment.
 It leverages Sidekiq, Redis, and ActiveJob to process jobs asynchronously, allowing Rails apps to offload expensive tasks efficiently.

 While this is a local-only setup, it mirrors the architecture used in production-scale applications by incorporating:
 ✅ Sidekiq Web UI for monitoring